Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 Sequence arguments are represented by
-[`const Sequence<T>&`](#sequence-t), where `T` depends on the type of elements in the WebIDL sequence.
+[`const Sequence<T>&`](#sequence-t), where `T` depends on the type of elements in the Web IDL sequence.

-Sequence return values are represented by an `nsTArray<T>` out param appended to the argument list, where `T` is the return type for the elements of the WebIDL sequence.
+Sequence return values are represented by an `nsTArray<T>` out param appended to the argument list, where `T` is the return type for the elements of the Web IDL sequence.
 This comes after all IDL arguments, but before the `ErrorResult&`, if any, for the method.

 #### Arrays